codeandrobots/codeandrobots-app/App/Components/README.md

 ### Components Folder

-All common components are stored and organized here
+All common components and their stories are stored and organized here